stuti24m/stuti24m/README.md

 # Stuti Mittra

 ### Hey there 👋
 I'm a final year CS Undergrad, currently interning at Celebal Technologies as a Cloud Developer.
-I love developing interesting things, building community and I'm a geek forever ❤
+I love developing interesting things, building community, read and learn everyday ❤